flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-21-qq/index.md

       1979 - 2016.
     _key: card-5-c4a144e6-ff77-45c7-84a8-f15c9c3c21f5
   - order: 5
-    body: "> “The power of food is more than just the meal itself a\x14 it is the story behind it.
-And when you get to know the story of the recipe, you get to know the person behind it.”  \n  \n  \n  \nHRH Meghan Markle, The Duchess of Sussex, at the launch lunch of a\x18Together: Our Community Cookbook’ celebrating the Hubb community kitchen, which was created by a diverse group of London women displaced after a horrific high rise apartment fire in 2017.\n\n[Watch Now](https://www.youtube.com/embed/2gXwBYs2Ulw?enablejsapi=1&autoplay=1&rel=0)"
+    body: "“The power of food is more than just the meal itself-\x14 it is the story behind it.
+And when you get to know the story of the recipe, you get to know the person behind it.”  \n  \n  \nHRH Meghan Markle, The Duchess of Sussex, at the launch lunch of a\x18Together: Our Community Cookbook’ celebrating the Hubb community kitchen, which was created by a diverse group of London women displaced after a horrific high rise apartment fire in 2017.\n\n[Watch Now](https://www.youtube.com/embed/2gXwBYs2Ulw?enablejsapi=1&autoplay=1&rel=0)"
-    citation: Watch Now
     _key: card-6-ea33e578-1b35-4588-84e8-c1cc82fef6b4
   - order: 6
     body: |-